Narcolapser/CMSContent/roadmap.md

 ## Other things I've noticed that need fixing:
 * No way to remove extra Responders.
-* Horizontal tabs has zero clip instead of url rewriting.
-* Vertical tabs doesn't force content size effectively enough.
 * Vertical tabs kind of breaks on smaller displays, should probably turn into expanding on smaller displays.
 * Reports and internal forms don't index properly to be searched.
 * Expanding layout gets stuck if you click "Collapse all"
 * Compond keys with document id and document type.
 * Double check all the input types in CMSForms, at least checkbox doesn't actually get saved if required
 * Responders are showing up in reports.
+* CMSEditor displays internal forms and internal reports even though it can't edit them (properly)

+# Fixed things:
+* Vertical tabs doesn't force content size effectively enough.
+* Automaticly displaying source content is broken in CMSEditor.
 * Return button is broken on CMSForm editor
-* Automaticly displaying source content is broken in CMSEditor.
-* CMSEditor displays internal forms and internal reports even though it can't edit them (properly)
+* Horizontal tabs has zero clip instead of url rewriting.
 * Deleted documents cause the display of a portlet to explode.